-Submission according to the Fact Sheet for Design (Jury).
+Submission in accordance with Fact Sheet for Design (Jury).

 2.1.2 Trade show participation

-Pro Helvetia regularly organises participation at market-relevant platforms in Switzerland and abroad.
+Pro Helvetia regularly organises group delegations to market-relevant platforms in Switzerland and abroad.
 Participation usually includes coaching, booth presence and individually organised matchmaking events.
 Calls for applications are announced on the designswitzerland.ch website.

 See designswitzerland.ch for the application criteria

-The Swiss Arts Council Pro Helvetia supports the individual participation of Swiss designers with clearly defined objectives at international trade shows and market-relevant events outside Switzerland, in order to give designers international visibility and/or enable them to enter the global market.
+Pro Helvetia supports the individual participation of Swiss designers with clearly defined objectives at trade shows and market-relevant events outside Switzerland, in order to give designers international visibility and/or enable them to enter the global market.

 No funding is available for

 - Participation at trade shows and events at which Pro Helvetia is present with a delegation

 - Trade show participation and events already supported by Pro Helvetia